-A recent entry on my list, being late to the blogging party (making up for it now though).
+A recent entry on my list of being a top business app, being late to the blogging party (making up for it now though).
 Ghost is a beautifully designed, easy to use Open Source publishing platform.
 And it’s free to download and install on your own servers.
 Or you can subscribe to Ghost Pro and have the helpful guys at Ghost host it for you.

 If you’re a small business owner and you’re serious about growing your business, at some stage you’ll realise that you need to start outsourcing stuff to allow you to focus on the critical tasks to move your business forward.

 If you’re a control freak like me this can be quite a challenge but trust me, it’s hugely liberating once you manage to let go of the reins a little.
 One of the easiest things to outsource is bookkeeping and there are a number of great cloud-based accounting packages that allow for easy collaboration with bookkeepers and accountants whilst keeping your system totally up to date.
 The system we use is called Xero and it’s saved us a huge amount of time over the last couple of years.